evgenyb/aks-workshops/01-aks-and-k8s-101/prerequisites.md

 [Download Visual Studio Code](https://visualstudio.microsoft.com/downloads/) and make sure that `ASP.NET and web development` and `.NET Core cross-platform development` workloads are installed.
 If you have already installed Visual Studio, you can modify workload set from `Visual Studio Installer`.

 ![vs-workloads](images/vs-workloads.png)

+## Install PowerShell core

+If you are planning to use PowerShell as your shell, Download and install [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?WT.mc_id=AZ-MVP-5003837&view=powershell-7.1)

 ## Windows Terminal